English ED visa course

 • Full names of both parents

-Some nationalities also need a criminal record check.
-[See which nationalities need a criminal record check]
+Some nationalities need a criminal record check.
+See which nationalities need a criminal record check

 3. Ministry of Education Approval

 We submit your application to the Ministry of Education.
-This takes 1–2 weeks.
-Do not worry — we handle everything and keep you updated throughout the process.
+This takes 1-2 weeks.
+You don’t need to do anything — we handle everything and keep you updated.

 4. Get Your ED Visa at Immigration

-Once approved, a GEOS staff member will accompany you to Thai Immigration in Bangkok.
-We make the process seamless from start to finish.
+Once approved, a GEOS staff member accompanies you to Thai Immigration in Bangkok for your application appointment.

 What Happens After Approval?

-We remind you of deadlines, prepare paperwork, and can accompany you to Immigration.
+We remind you before each deadline, prepare all paperwork, and accompany you to Thai Immigration.

 Certificate of Completion